-- htmlHelpAdapter.ent Sink filter that takes HTML Help parameters and converts them to XSLTransformer parameters. - log4jErrorHandler.ent- Converts error handling calls (warning, error, fatalError) into new SAX events and passes them to its output handler using the log4j logging mechanism.
+- htmlHelpAdapter.ent Sink filter that takes HTML Help parameters and converts them to XSLTransformer parameters. - log4jErrorHandler.ent Converts error handling calls (warning, error, fatalError) into new SAX events and passes them to its output handler using the log4j logging mechanism.
 The format and output destination depend on the appender and layout associated with the current filter class.
-For more information, refer to the log4j documentation at http://jakarta.apache.org/log4j/docs/index.html. - namespaceFixer.ent Transformer filter that changes namespace prefixes.
+For more information, refer to the log4j documentation on Apache website. - namespaceFixer.ent Transformer filter that changes namespace prefixes.
 You can use this filter to strip the namespaced content in the Boilerplate filter. - piToElementConverter.ent Converts processing instructions (PIs) into elements.
 During serialization, Arbortext-specific PIs (for example, \font or \cellfont) are transformed into text nodes containing XML markup and surrounded by javax.xml.transform.disable-output-escaping and javax.xml.transform. enable-output-escaping to retain escaping characters.
 When read back from the file system, the text nodes are parsed into elements.